dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 In the `addPoint(pointObj)` function, we'll print out the latest coordinates in the most recent timeset `div`.
 This will associate each coordinate with its corresponding time interval.
 We can now read where the mouse has been over time.

-> **Note:** These functions are <a href="#purity" target="_self">impure and have side effects</a>: they modify external scope.
+> **Note:** These functions are <a href="#purity" target="_self">impure</a>: they have no return value and they also produce side effects.
 The side effects are DOM manipulations.
 As mentioned earlier, the JavaScript we need to write for our apps frequently interacts with scope outside its functions.

 ### Functional Reactive Programming Takeaways